pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-rest-api/index.md

 Authentication and authorization is governed by the Pulumi identity and RBAC systems.
 As we add functionality to the Pulumi SDK and Service, we are committed to shipping and supporting the underlying REST APIs.
 If it's used in our web console or CLI, we want it to be available to so you can add custom features and functionality.

-[Read complete details about the REST API here](/docs/reference/service-rest-api/) or keep reading for examples and scenarios.
+[Read complete details about the REST API](/docs/reference/cloud-rest-api/) or keep reading for examples and scenarios.

 ## The REST API for Cloud Engineering